10 Classic Rock Songs About Dogs

 In 1988, Elvis Presley’s “Hound Dog” was inducted into the Grammy Hall of Fame.
 It’s also listed on the Rock and Roll Hall of Fame’s 500 Songs That Shaped Rock and Roll.
 Elvis Presley’s “Hound Dog” also holds the record as one of the best-selling singles of all time.
 This is a timeless rock classic only Elvis Presley himself could perform with such tenacity.
 Thornton’s version was no slouch, either.
 Hers was an R&B classic that also earned a spot on the Rock and Roll Hall of Fame’s 500 Songs That Shaped Rock and Roll.
 In 2013, her version was also inducted into the Grammy Hall of Fame.

 The popularity of “Hound Dog” was covered by several recording artists and was constantly subject to controversies and lawsuits.
-As for the two most recognized versions of it, Thornton’s “Hound Dog” made reference to a man who did her wrong.
-Presley’s “Hound Dog” literally made reference to a dog that didn’t quite measure up as the ideal companion the singer hoped for.
+As for the two most recognized versions, Thornton’s “Hound Dog” referred to a man who did her wrong.
+Presley’s “Hound Dog” literally referred to a dog that didn’t quite measure up as the ideal companion the singer hoped for.
 Presley’s alteration of the lyrics was deliberate and was designed to be a silly song.
-At the time, Presley’s lyrical performance was harshly criticized by executives of the music industry.
+At the time, music industry executives harshly criticized Presley’s lyrical performance.
 After selling millions of copies and winning over scores of fans, there was no denying Presley’s raw talent and star power.
-Just like Presley himself, “Hound Dog” is an iconic rock legend.
+Like Presley, “Hound Dog” is an iconic rock legend.

 Feature Photo: Michael Hardy/ Unsplash